 The following day, Braddock's column crossed the Monongahela River, south of the French fortress.
 There they met the French force in what is referred to at the Battle of the Monongahela, or simply, Braddock's Defeat.
 The engagement began at two o'clock.
 The British force was surprised and routed by their French adversaries.
 General Braddock was mortally wounded and after three hours of intense combat, Colonel Washington took charge.

-Washington had two horses shot out from underneath him during the battle, but managed to organize a general retreat and lead a successful rearguard action.
-The British force stumbled back to Virginia.
+Washington had two horses shot out from underneath him during the battle.
+Despite this, he managed to organize a general retreat and lead a successful rearguard action.
+The British force retraced their route along Braddock's Road.
 Casualties totalled 456 dead and 421 wounded.
 For his actions during the battle, George Washington became known as the "Hero of the Monongahela."

 le General Washington

-Washington returned to Virginia with the battered army.
-He was officially named Commander-In-Chief of the Virginia regiment.
+Washington soon returned to Virginia with the battered army, where he was officially named Commander-In-Chief of the Virginia regiment.
 At twenty-three years of age, the veteran officer began preparations for a third assault on the French force.

 During this time, several small incursions were made into the Ohio River Country by small British forces.
 Although he was not present, many of these raids were attributed to le General Washington, a sign of respect shown by his French opponents.